 Continuous signup (longleaf planting and longleaf pine management with wildlife objective): Landowner receives a signup incentive payment of 32.5% of the first full year annual rental payment, plus a onetime practice incentive payment of 5% of the eligible installation costs, plus up to 50% flat rate cost share for eligible costs, plus annual per acre rental payments.

-The USDA Natural Conservation Resource Service (NRCS) makes CRP available on a nationwide basis through continuous sign-up, with announced cut-off dates for ranking and funding applications.
+The Farm Service Agency (FSA) makes CRP available on a nationwide basis through continuous sign-up, with announced cut-off dates for ranking and funding applications.

 - General signups are announced and applications can be made for a set period of time